Histology Research Support (HRS)

-The main purpose of the Experimental Pathology Research Laboratory is to initiate and develop translational research projects that involve members of the pathology department as key investigators.
+The main purpose of Histology Research Support is to initiate and develop Clinical research projects that involve members of the pathology department as principal investigators.

-Research: The Experimental Pathology Laboratory (EPL) was established in 2000 as a facility allowing pathology attendings, residents and medical students to pursue academic research pursuits.
+Research: HRS will succed the Experimental Pathology Laboratory (EPL) that was established in 2000 as a facility allowing pathology attendings, residents and medical students to pursue academic research pursuits.
+HRS was established in January of 2014 in an effort to maximize efficiency and resources between Fletcher Allen Health Care and the Universtiy of Vermont.

 - Amplification of TOP2A and HER2 in small cell lung carcinoma (SCLC).
 This study is using fluorescence in situ hybridization (FISH) to investigate the amplification of TOP2A and HER2 genes on chromosome 17 in fine needle aspiration samples prepared from SCLC.
 SCLC may be treatable by anthracyclines that inhibit TOP2A.
 In tumors from other organ sites, both TOP2A and HER2 are potential markers of candidate patients for anthracyclines therapy.